jonathanglasmeyer/bachelor/thesis/src/Main.md

 \label{diagrams-overview}
 \centering
 \includegraphics{images/diagrams.jpg}
-\caption{Diagrams showing the changes in WER, DWR and KWDR for run A and B}
+\caption{Diagrams showing the changes in WER, WDR and KWDR for run A and B}
 \end{figure}

 \newpage